felixanya/wudeng.github.io/data/2018-04-13-wordfilter.md

   - root node's children fail to the root, add children to a fifo queue
   - pop one node out of queue, build fail point for children of that node
-    - for every child, find the closest children, starting from the fail node, has the character of the child node
+    - for every child, find the closest children, starting from the fail node, check if it has the character of the child node ?
       - if true, then point to that node, add the failed node's output to the current node
       - if false, fail to the root
     - node in queue, already build fail node